-University Community Members and Visitors have the freedom to engage in Expressive Activities on University Property subject to restrictions that are consistent with established First Amendment principles.
-This policy affirms the university’s commitment to the open exchange of ideas and values through Expressive Activities without intimidation, harassment or discrimination and establishes parameters to help provide a safe environment, protect property and promote the proper functioning of the university’s teaching, research, economic development, and public service missions and business operations.
-“Expressive Activities” is defined in greater detail within this policy and generally refers to speech, assembly, demonstrations, and any other expression protected under the First Amendment to the U.S. Constitution or Article I of the Constitution of the State of Illinois.
+University Community Members and Visitors have the freedom to engage in Expressive Activities on University Property subject to restrictions that are consistent with established First Amendment principles and principles of academic freedom.
+This policy affirms the university’s commitment to the open exchange of ideas and values through Expressive Activities without intimidation or harassment and establishes parameters to help provide a safe environment, protect property and promote the proper functioning of the university’s teaching, research, economic development, and public service missions and business operations.
+The university strives to ensure intellectual freedom and free expression to fulfill its function related to the discovery, improvement, transmission, and dissemination of knowledge by means of research, teaching, discussion, and debate.

 This policy applies to all University Community Members and Visitors.

 Office of the Vice Chancellor for Administration and Operations

 - Expressive Activities Permitted.
 University Community Members and Visitors may use outdoor publicly accessible areas of University Property for Expressive Activities.
 Community Members and Visitors do not need to reserve outdoor publicly accessible areas of University Property to engage in spontaneous Expressive Activities permitted by this policy.
 If University Community Members or Visitors expect exclusive use of University Property or otherwise want to reserve University Property for an activity or event, reservations must be made in accordance with the university’s Reservation of University Property Policy.
 Use of University Property does not imply or signify the university’s endorsement, sponsorship, approval or disapproval of the views expressed in any Expressive Activity.

 - Restrictions on Expressive Activities.
 Expressive Activities must comply with the following restrictions.
 In applying these restrictions, The university shall not consider the content or viewpoint of Expressive Activities permitted in this policy.